tomatobfdi/Revamped-Jelly-Evolution-Simulator-JES/README.md

 E: Toggle how the jelly mosaic looks (By Jelly Icons or Species Tiles)

-R: Store the species you're highlighting in memory.
+S: Store the species you're highlighting in memory.
 (Press R a 2nd time to unstore.)
 Why do this?
 Well, say you notice there's a jelly who got #1 in a certain generation, but you can't find any trace of it elsewhere.
 Now, you can highlight the jelly, press R, and their species bubble will show up in the upper-left.
 Then, roll your mouse over the species bubble, and there's all the species info!

-D: Toggle whether or not X's show up over killed jellies
+F: Toggle whether or not X's show up over killed jellies

-F: Change the color of the species you're highlighting.
+G: Change the color of the species you're highlighting.
 Do this when 2 species are annoyingly close in color, and you want a better way to tell them apart.

-LEFT/RIGHT: Scroll through forward/backward through the timeline (can also be done by scrolling the scroll bar)
+A/D or LEFT/RIGHT: Scroll through forward/backward through the timeline (can also be done by scrolling the scroll bar)

-ENTER: Do a generation
+R or ENTER: Do a generation

-\ (BACKSLASH): Turn on Automatic Generation
+T or \ (BACKSLASH): Turn on Automatic Generation

 ESC and DELETE (at the same time): Close the program.
 This for easy accessibility but also to make sure you don't accidentally close your program and abort all your progress because the two keys are on opposite sides of the keyboard!